Steve Bridger is Yatton ward COUNCILLOR on North Somerset Council.

 - Taught English and Science in a bilingual primary school in Mexico.

 - Volunteered one night a week for a year at Centrepoint’s first hostel supporting homeless young people in Soho, London.

 - I worked at Oxfam HQ for three years in the late 80s during which time I organised the annual charity appeal for Blue Peter, which raised £1.4m.

-- Keen photographer of our local landscapes; out everyday walking our dog around the village.
+- Keen photographer of our local landscapes; out everyday walking around the village.

 - As well as Somerset, I’ve also lived in Norwich, Oxford, London… and many locations in Mexico.

 - My first job was delivering mail around County Hall in Taunton.
 This was in the days of typing pools.